 Note: Net short-term capital gains are subject to taxation as ordinary income at graduated tax rates.

 Estimated Tax Payments

 If you have a taxable capital gain, you may be required to make estimated tax payments.
-For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes, and Do You Have to Pay Estimated Tax?
+For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes, and Am I Required to Make Estimated Tax Payments for 2018?

 Net Investment Income Tax

 Taxpayers with significant investment income may be subject to the Net Investment Income Tax (NIIT).
 For additional information on the NIIT, see Topic No. 559.

 Additional information on capital gains and losses is available in Publication 550 and Publication 544, Sales and Other Dispositions of Assets.
 If you sell your main home, refer to Topics Topic No. 701 and Topic No. 703, and Publication 523, Selling Your Home.